Sell Fast. Keep More. Seller Concierge.

 Can you sell a house as is in Maryland?

-- Yes, you can sell a house as-is in Maryland.
+Yes, you can sell a house as-is in Maryland.
 The state allows sellers to choose between providing a disclosure of known issues or a disclaimer about the property’s condition—but not both.
-If you opt for the disclaimer, you are selling the property as-is.
 However, you are still legally required to disclose any known latent defects that could affect safety or significantly impact the home’s value.

 What needs to be disclosed when selling a house in Maryland?

-- Maryland law requires sellers to complete either the Residential Property Disclosure Statement or the Residential Property Disclaimer Statement when selling a home.
-If you’re selling as-is, you must fill out the Disclaimer Statement, which indicates you’re making no guarantees about the property’s condition.
-However, you must still disclose any known latent defects that could affect the property’s safety or value.
+Maryland sellers must complete either a Property Disclosure Statement or a Property Disclaimer Statement.
+If you’re selling as-is, you’ll typically use the Disclaimer Statement.
+However, you must still disclose any known hidden defects that could affect the property’s safety or value.

 What are most seller property disclosures required for?